Breadcrumbs

 A Breadcrumbs component consists of multiple elements that together provide clear navigation cues:

-- Breadcrumb Items (Links) – Each breadcrumb item is a nested individual Link Secondary component representing a navigable section of the site or product.
+- Links – each breadcrumb item is a nested individual Link Secondary component representing a navigable section of the site or product.
 By default, they display the name of the corresponding page or section.
 Clicking on a breadcrumb item takes the user to that location.

-- Icon (optional) - Comes from the Link Secondary component.
-In Breadcrumbs, we only use the Leading position for the icon.
+- Icon - nested in Link.
+In Breadcrumbs we only use the Leading position for icon.

-- Ellipsis (Truncation Marker) – A clickable element represented by three dots (
+- Ellipsis – A clickable element represented by three dots (

 ...) that appears when there is not enough space to display all breadcrumb items.
-Clicking on the ellipsis expands the truncated sections of the breadcrumb, making them visible while potentially hiding other sections.
+By clicking on the ellipsis, truncated sections of the breadcrumb become visible, and other sections may be hidden in turn.

 Behavior